-- Bottle into a clean glass jar and allow it to rest in the refrigerator for 2 to 4 days.
-More sugar or vinegar can be added to taste.
+- Bottle into a clean glass jar and allow it to rest in the refrigerator for two to four days before mixing into drinks.
+You can add more sugar or vinegar to taste.

-Many shrub makers have experimented with cold methods for shrubs.
-While there are a few different approaches you can take, this is a basic method.
+Many shrub makers experiment with cold process shrubs.
+While there are a few different approaches you can take, this is a basic method:

-- Use 1 part each fruit and vinegar and add them to a jar with a tight-fitting lid.
+- Add one part each of fruit and vinegar, along with any herbs and spices, to a jar with a tight-fitting lid.

-- Shake vigorously for about 20 seconds and then allow it to infuse at room temperature for about a week.
-Give it a good shake once a day.
+- Shake vigorously for about 20 seconds.
+Allow it to infuse at room temperature for about one week, giving it a good shake once a day.

 - Strain out the solids through a double layer of cheesecloth and pour into a clean glass jar with a tight-fitting lid.

-- Add 1 part sugar and shake until it is completely dissolved.
+- Add one part of sugar and shake until it is completely dissolved.

-- Refrigerate for about 1 week (more or less time to taste).
-More sugar or vinegar can be added to taste.
+- Refrigerate for about one week (more or less time to taste), and add more sugar or vinegar if needed to taste.